NoMan2000/udacity-full-stack/schedule/week-1-jun-17.md

 Things I will probably be adding:

 * Discussion of Github.
 Probably will do a workshop so everyone is familiar with collaborating.
 Run through codeschool's [Git training](https://www.codeschool.com/courses/try-git).
+It's important you have a Github account as this is what we'll use for most software authentication.
 * Discussion of c9.io.
+C9.io provides a cloud-based IDE environment for collaborating on code.
-* Downloading of PyCharm Community Edition \(free and awesome\)
+* Downloading of [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/) \(free and awesome\)
+* Downloading of [Sublime Text 3](https://www.sublimetext.com/3) or Atom.  \(They're nearly the same\).
+Watch Jeffrey Way's [Sublime Text Mastery](https://laracasts.com/series/sublime-text-mastery).
 * Discussion of Python 2 vs Python 3.
 * Installation of pyenv and a discussion of how to use it.
 * Discussion of unit tests \(just the intro\)